MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 There are no unique requirements to enable calling with resource accounts.
 You enable the resource account for calling in the same way you enable a regular user.

 > [!NOTE]
-> We recommend turning off voice mail for shared devices by assigning a calling policy to the device resource accounts.
-See [Calling and call-forwarding in Teams](../teams-calling-policy.md) for more information.
+> We recommend turning off voicemail for shared devices by assigning a calling policy to the resource accounts.
+See [Calling policies in Teams](../teams-calling-policy.md) for more information.

 [!INCLUDE [mtr-device-config-calendar-include](../includes/mtr-device-config-calendar-include.md)]